 The Spanish writer Miguel de Cervantes (1547-1616) created two immortal comic characters, the country gentleman Don Quixote, and his squire Sancho Panza.
 The best-selling adventures of Don Quixote not only made fun of Renaissance chivalry, but were also the model for a new kind of anti-heroic fiction.

-CENTER OF LEARNING Many Renaissance statesmen encouraged the spread of humanist learning.
+CENTER OF LEARNING

+Many Renaissance statesmen encouraged the spread of humanist learning.
 The famous Dutch scholar Erasmus was, for a time, professor of Greek at Cambridge University in England, which became a center of humanist teaching.

+Don Quixote's scrawny old horse, Rocinante

+THE THEATRE

-THE THEATRE William Shakespeare (1564-1616) forged a fresh and dynamic kind of verse drama, often using earlier plays and romances as his sources.
+William Shakespeare (1564-1616) forged a fresh and dynamic kind of verse drama, often using earlier plays and romances as his sources.
 Many of his plays, such as The Merchant of Venice and Romeo and Juliet, were set in Renaissance Italy.
 Much of Shakespeare's greatest work was first performed at the Globe in London, an open-air theater built in 1599.
 This model shows the stage and surrounding galleries.
 In 1997, a working reconstruction of Shakespeare's Globe was completed near the original site.

-Side view of a replica of Newton's reflecting telescope

-THE ADVANCE OF SCIENCE

-(1642-1727) was an English

-physicist and mathematician who carried on the revolutionary work of Galileo.
-He showed that the universe is held together by the force of gravity, and he also worked
+In the painting, the king of France leans over the dying Leonardo - in reality he was not present at the deathbed Side view of a replica of Newton's reflecting telescope THE ADVANCE OF SCIENCE Sir Isaac Newton (1642-1727) was an English physicist and mathematician who carried on the revolutionary work of Galileo.
+He showed that the universe is held together by the force of gravity, and he also worked out important theories about Box, or gentleman's room light and motion.

-out important

-theories about

-light and motion.